Domestic violence in same-sex relationships: Bisexual

 Although bisexual people may be in relationships with people of any gender, they are often victims of domestic violence.
 The CDC reported that 61% of bisexual women said they experienced physical violence, stalking, or rape by their partners.
+89.5% of victims reported having only male perpetrators of intimate partner violence.
 For men in the same study, 37% reported having experienced similar violence.

 For both men and women, the percentage of bisexual people who have experienced domestic violence is higher than either gay men or lesbians.
 The high rate of domestic violence faced by bisexual people may be in part because of the specific challenges bisexual people face in receiving help, as bisexuality is often misunderstood, even by those who administer domestic violence help professionally.

-Transgender

-Transgender people may be in relationships with people of any gender, but they experience high rates of domestic violence.
-Comparatively, little research has been conducted on domestic violence towards transgender individuals, especially within the context of romantic relationships.
-In a 2009 United States study, 56% to 66% of transgender individuals reported experiencing violence within their homes, though not necessarily by a romantic partner.

-In 2020, a systematic review of 85 journal articles was published in the American Journal of Public Health to determine the prevalence and correlates of transgender-based intimate partner violence.
-On average, 37.5% of transgender people reported experiencing physical violence, and 25% reported experiencing sexual violence perpetrated by a current or former partner.
-Compared to cisgender people, transgender individuals were more likely to experience all forms of intimate partner violence, including physical, sexual, and psychological abuse, threats, stalking, isolation, and controlling behaviours.